FAQs About Plum Creek Recovery Ranch

 Once the paperwork is finalized, you will undergo a preliminary medical assessment with a registered nurse who specializes in addiction care.
 Vital signs are taken and the physician is called for admission orders.
 You will be required to take a urine test to determine what drugs, if any are in your system.
 This keeps you safe.
-If it is determined that detox is necessary, we will transport you to one of our sister facilities for a safe detox.
-If detox is not needed, your room will be assigned.

 Click here for more resources.